iain-staffell/GNESTE/README.md

 The GNESTE database is documented in a paper submitted to the [Data in Brief journal](https://www.sciencedirect.com/journal/data-in-brief).
 Once published, please consult the article which details the process for collecting data, defines all variables and categories of data, and gives examples of its usage.

 The files presented here are in machine-readable CSV format.
-The same data are also made available in Excel format, with additional metadata and documentation, available from Zenodo (links TBC).
+The same data are also made available in Excel format, with additional metadata and documentation, from [Zenodo](https://zenodo.org/records/11065567).

 ## Citation